 The interview is the toughest and most nerve racking part of the recruitment process – but if you can get through it, you can get through anything.
 But, if you’re super nervous, take a look at our blog for tips on how to ace it!
 So, you’re probably wondering what kind of questions to expect when you attend your HGV Driver interview.
 We have put together the top 6 questions you could be asked.
 If you're wondering what being a HGV Driver entails, click here!

 Shift work is becoming more and more popular throughout the Healthcare industry.
 Although, this flexible approach to working can take its toll on some employees.
 It’s not easy stuff.
 It involves working against your body clock and your natural rhythm.
 However, it has to be done.
 So follow our top tips on how to cope! #1 – Ensure you are getting the right amount of sleep Getting the right amount of sleep between shifts is essential.
 You want to regulate your sleeping pattern as much as possible.
 Whilst you may not be sleeping at the same times each day/night, it is important to at least get the same amount (or close to).
 Ensure you are getting around 7/8 hours sleep! #2 – If you’re on a night shift – don’t eat a heavy meal before hand Sometimes eating a full meal before having to go and do something puts you in that dreaded Food Coma that we can all only deal with after a big roast on a Sunday afternoon!
 Eating a full and heavy meal before going to work can unfortunately do this to you, making your feel tired and giving you fatigue – making you not actually want to work!
 If you are hungry, try eating a lighter meal before your shift and ensure you are prepared with snacks and a meal for your breaks! #3 – Try not to sit down for too long Sitting down when you have an active job is not the best thing to do for too long.
 This is because it can make you feel deflated and sleepy.
 It’s best to be moving around and keeping active to stay awake.
 If you are in a job where you’re sitting down for a majority of the day (like an office job) then it might be a good idea to get up and go for a 5 minute walk around the office or workspace to keep alert!
-If you’re currently looking for work, why not visit our vacancy page by clicking here?
-We are recruiting for Healthcare jobs near you!
+If you’re currently looking for Healthcare work, complete the form below and one of our recruiters will be in touch!
+Form ID:5353

 In an ideal world, each application you send in would get an email or some form of contact from the hiring manager to let you know if you have been successful or unsuccessful.
 However, nowadays this is rarely the case.
 Your confidence levels can be so fragile in the recruitment process so job seekers can quite easily jump to the worst conclusions when they don’t hear anything regarding their application.
 There can be a number of reasons as to why you’re not getting a response to your job applications and we are here to explain them for you, take a look… #1 – The role was already filled Sometimes we see adverts for companies on job boards such as Total Jobs or CV Library that may have kept the advert active for longer than the company actually wanted.
 This means that even if the role has been filled or the company decide they don’t need to hire for that role any longer, some job boards will keep the advert on their websites available for job seekers to apply for, unless the company request it to expire.
 This is one of the most common reasons why the hiring manager has not got in contact with you. #2 – The hiring manager was flooded with applications As we all know, there can be hundreds of applications per job role that is advertised.
 This means that the hiring manager has to skim through each application until they find the most qualified candidates, which may mean that if you’re CV is hard to read, or the relevant bits are not clear, it may not pass their shortlisting process.
 Make sure you include a bespoke and personalised cover letter with your CV which highlights the key reasons you are suitable for the role.
 You could also make your CV stand out from the crowd… watch this space for our upcoming blog on Superstar CV’s! #3 – You didn’t tailor your CV to the job role you have applied for Today, many employers are using application tracking systems (ATS) to sort job applications.
 This software programs work by searching for certain keywords, which typically appear in the job posting.
 This is why you should be matching your application to the requirements stated on the advert.
 Follow our CV writing master class here for top tips on how to tailor your CV to each job role!
 Okay, but what should I do now?
 If you request feedback and still don’t get a reply, don’t hound the hiring manager.
 Move on.
 As much as it pains you to see that job slip from your grasp, know that there are plenty of other awesome opportunities out there.
 Need some help?
 Register with Swanstaff here to see what jobs we have available for you!